mxw/mxawng/src/collections/_poems/the-body.md

 as microscopic mania, a trembling cacophony
 of possibilities, inked out in some inscrutable cartography:
 this is the chart that every birth composes.
 Its orientation's unknown.
-Each fading, shallow stroke implies
+Each shallow stroke implies
 a start of questions, like the kindly wayside signs
-instructing how to turn into or along these lines—
+instruct how to turn into or along these lines—
 or perhaps the moss-hewn bed where realization lies.

 How does a person travail this life?
 Are they like a boulder,